Joshua-M/customer-conversion-ml/README.md

 ## 🔬 Model Evaluation
 - Accuracy and AUC-ROC scores are used to compare models.
-- Hyperparameter tuning is applied to optimize Random Forest performance.
+- Hyperparameter tuning is applied to optimse Random Forest performance.
-- Feature importance is visualized to understand key predictors.
+- Feature importance is visualised to understand key predictors.

 ## 🏗️ Future Improvements
 - Implement deep learning models for improved prediction.